lreigbua/AM_thermal_w_deal_II/README.md

 # Additive Manufacturing thermal modeling with deal.II

 Using the deal.II library, it solves the transient heat transfer equation with adaptive mesh refinement based on the Kelly error estimator.
-Created by modifying Step-26 of Deal.II tutorial.
+Created by modifying Step-26 of Deal.II tutorial (https://www.dealii.org/current/doxygen/deal.II/step_6.html).
 Includes the following modifications:

 - Contains inactive elements that get activated to simulate the printing of new layers, also adapting the cooling BCs to the new mesh.
 - Modifies the thermal load BCs to move the heat source in time simulating a moving laser.